nordicmicroalgae/content/advisory-committees.md

 title: Advisory committees
 ---

-Nordic microalgae and aquatic protozoa is operated by the Swedish Meteorological and Hydrological Institute as part of the Swedish Lifewatch programme.
+Nordic microalgae and aquatic protozoa is operated by the Swedish Meteorological and Hydrological Institute as part of the SBDI platform.
 The following committees/societies contributes to species lists and gives advice on the content and functionality of the web site:

-* __The Nordic Microalgae team at [SMHI](http://www.smhi.se/Kontakt/SMHIs-lokalkontor/smhi-goteborg-1.6449)__
+* __The Nordic Microalgae team at [SMHI](https://www.smhi.se/kontakta-smhi/smhis-lokalkontor/smhi-goteborg-1.6449)__
     * Bengt Karlson
     * Ann-Turi Skjevik
+    * Maria Karlberg
     * Marie Johansen
     * Arnold Andreasson
     * Andreas Loo
 * __The Swedish Microalgae Committee (SMAC)__